lanterno/office-wall-clock/docs-site/getting-started/overview.md

 ## Questions?

-- Check the documentation for common issues
+- Check the documentation for common issues.
-- Open an issue on [GitHub](https://github.com/lanterno/office-wall-clock/issues)
+- Open an issue on [GitHub](https://github.com/lanterno/office-wall-clock/issues).

----

-**Ready to stop typing curl commands?** Let's build this! 🚀